MorrellLAB/MorrellLab.github.io/_people/Paul-Hoffman.md

 twitter: https://twitter.com/MojaveAzure
 ---

 Paul is the bioinformatics specialist.
 He is interested in population structure, plant pathology and immunology, and computational biology.
+He is currently a bioinformatician at the New York Genome Center.